Shahin Jamal, Co-director

 Department of Medicine, Division of Rheumatology at Vancouver Coastal Health

 Dr. Jamal is an active staff physician in the Department of Medicine, Division of Rheumatology at Vancouver Coastal Health.
-She is Clinical Associate Professor at the University of British Columbia.
+She is Clinical Professor at the University of British Columbia.
 She is co-director of the Canadian Rheumatology Association (CRA) Review Course for Clinicians.
 She is the co-principal investigator of CanRIO, the Canadian Research Group of Rheumatology in Immuno-Oncology.
 Her interests include diagnosis and prognosis of early inflammatory arthritis, timely assessment and access to care for patients with rheumatoid arthritis, and rheumatologic immune mediated adverse events associated with immunotherapy in oncology.

 Marie Hudson, Co-director